 About tapioca pearls for Chocolate Tapioca Pudding:

-- Tapioca has a few different incarnations—small and large pearls, instant tapioca and tapioca flour, aka tapioca starch.
+- Tapioca has a few different incarnationsโsmall and large pearls, instant tapioca and tapioca flour, aka tapioca starch.
 All have thickening power.
 Use either the small or large pearls in this recipe.

-- Because the pearls keep the right texture and thicken the pudding perfectly, I like Bob’s Red Mill brand (affiliate link.)
+- Because the pearls keep the right texture and thicken the pudding perfectly, I like Bobโs Red Mill brand (affiliate link.)

-- Soak tapioca pearls in water before cooking in milk, about 30 minutes for small pearls, a bit longer for larger pearls.
-They should be squishy on the outside, but not all the way through before adding them to the milk.
-Be careful to not pre-soak either size pearls too long or they will become mushy.
+- Soak tapiocaย pearls in water before cooking in milk, about 30 minutes for small pearls, a bit longer for larger pearls.
+They should be squishy on the outside, but not all the way through before addingย themย to the milk.
+Be careful to not pre-soak either size pearlsย too long or they will become mushy.

-- I don’t recommend instant tapioca for this chocolate pudding; the classic pearly texture will be lost.
-Instant tapioca and tapioca flour are wonderful in fruit pies–the thickened fruit juices run clear, in contrast to cloudy, as with cornstarch or flour.
+>>> I donโt recommend instant tapioca for this chocolate pudding; the classic pearly texture will be lost.
+On the other hand, instant tapioca and tapioca flour are wonderful thickener for fruit pies.
+In baking, the thickened fruit juices run clear, not cloudy, as the juices do when you use cornstarch or flour as the thickener.

 Like so many of his generation, Daddy smoked cigarettes.
 Which triggered the strokes, the first one when he was 58.